patagonaa/music-sync-converter/README.md

 - exclude files/directories
 - use a local directory, MTP (Windows-only) or ADB as a target
 - convert unsupported files on-the-fly using FFMPEG
-    - decision by extension, container, codec, profile, ...
+    - detect file support by extension, container, codec, profile, ...
     - override codec settings for certain paths
 - fast conversion due to pipelining and multithreading
 - automatically embed album art from the directory into the file
-- handle unsupported characters in path and tags
+- handle miscellaneous device limitations (configurable)
-    - replace unsupported characters with a replacement list
+    - unsupported file formats/containers
-    - replace unsupported characters using Unicode compatibility normalization
+    - unsupported characters in path and tags
-- handle m3u playlists by adjusting the file path or resolving the playlist to a directory with the playlist's songs
+    - resolve playlists to a directory with the playlist's songs
-- order the FAT32 file table (for embedded devices that don't sort directories before playing)
+    - sorting by FAT32 file table order
-- normalize directory/filename capitalization (for embedded devices that sort by ASCII code instead of (case-insensitive) letter)
+    - case-sensitive sorting
-- handle limited directory depth (when set to 4: "One/Two/Three/Four/Five/Test.mp3" -> "One/Two/Three/Four_Five/Test.mp3")
+    - limited directory depth

 ## Installation
 ### Dependencies: